Links Enrichment, Academics and Recreation to the Needs of Students.

 2. Enrichment Opportunities

 The enrichment component offers both traditional and non-traditional activities designed to build knowledge and enhance creative expression.
 These opportunities are offered by program staff and contracted specialists.
-The range of classes include: Visual and Performing Arts, Music, Life skills, and Science, and many more.
+The range of classes include: Visual and Performing Arts, Music, Life skills, STEAM, and many more.
 Multiple sessions are offered per year.
 While participating in these components, students have the opportunity to sharpen and/or learn skills and discover new ways to express themselves.
 We have found that when children are offered the chance to excel in enrichment activities, their self-esteem and confidence soars, which leads to academic success.

 3. Recreational Activities